luismendoza-ec/lu8-docs/docs/INPUT.md

 # Lu8 Input System Documentation

 ## Overview
-The Lu8 Input System is designed to mimic the NES (Nintendo Entertainment System) controller functionality, providing support for two players with a familiar input interface for retro-style games and applications.
+The Lu8 Input System provides support for both traditional NES-style controller input and mouse input, making it versatile for different types of games and applications.

 ## Hardware Emulation

+### NES-Style Controller Input
 The system emulates two 8-bit input registers similar to the NES controller, where each bit represents a specific button state for each player:

 ```